 - In 1968, Massachusetts led the nation’s efforts to make communities accessible for all by creating the Massachusetts Architectural Access Board (MAAB) which establishes and enforces building codes that balance the interests of property owners and the need for accessibility.

 - The MAAB does not have jurisdiction over renovations of buildings constructed before 1991.
-H.2420: ADAPTABLE HOUSING MA will close this loophole.
+The Accessible MA Act will close this loophole.

 - This bill will require that adaptability features be added, when reasonable, to any building being gut-rehabilitated into multi-unit housing.
 Adaptability features are inexpensive and easy to install during construction or reconstruction, but almost impossible to add later.